xxfoundation/learn.xx.network/website/docs/tools/webWallet/staking/nominate.md

     the *nominators* column and take this into consideration when choosing nodes.
 A red icon labeled *Oversubscribed*
     ![](@site/static/img/Explorer_-_Oversubscribed_Icon.svg)
     will appear next to all nodes that have more than 256 nominators.
+Use the *with capacity* (formerly: *no at capacity*) toggle button to display only nodes that are not oversubscribed.

     ![](@site/static/img/Nominator_Info.png)